shorooqsaad/Designing-Radix-search-algorithm-with-Merger-sort-search-algorithm-/README.md

 # Designing-Radix-search-algorithm-with-Merger-sort-search-algorithm-
-#Designing Radix with Merger sort (Comparison method).
+#Designing Radix with Merger sort-(Comparison method).
 Which is a Stable algorithm
 and we can make sure in each case the running time will be the same.
-#Radix calling merge:
+#Radix calling merge: -
 -getmax(): O(n)
 -toCharArray(): O(1)
  -Loop for calling sort() in O(d) times in max number of digit.